NotHyper-474/CodeStage-ObscuredPrefs-Decrypter/README.md

 # Overview
-Simple decryption/encryption system based on CodeStage's AntiCheat toolkit.
+Simple decrypter, encrypter and viewer for CodeStage's AntiCheat toolkit.
 Primarily made for [Slendytubbies 3](https://zeoworks.com/games/Slendytubbies3.html) but can also work for other games, as long as they use [ACTk](https://codestage.net/uas/actk/)